 Indicator title Number of proactive medium to lower priority financial intelligence reports issued to stakeholders per annum Definition FIC contributes to combating crime and protecting the financial system by providing high/credible quality financial intelligence at own initiative to authorised stakeholders by means of producing financial intelligence products relating to medium to lower priority matters.
-Prioritisation is based on a variety of considerations including the type of matter, value, and perpetrator involved, actions required, potential victims, and public interest.
-Source of data Register that lists disseminated reports issued to stakeholders and proof of delivery Method of calculation Count the number of medium to lower proactive reports per quarter, subject to an annual maximum of 700 Means of verification goAML system and supporting spreadsheets Assumptions Availability of resources (human and funding) Calculation type Cumulative
+Prioritisation is based on a variety of considerations including the type of matter (nature/extend/complexity of matter), value, and perpetrator involved, actions required, potential victims, public interest as well as clients (recipient of product), scope of work and product range.
+Source of data Register that lists disseminated reports issued to stakeholders and proof of delivery Method of calculation Count the number of medium to lower proactive reports per quarter, subject to an annual maximum of 750 Means of verification goAML system and supporting spreadsheets Assumptions Availability of resources (human and funding) Calculation type Cumulative Reporting cycle Quarterly Desired performance High/credible quality financial intelligence reports produced Indicator responsibility Senior Operations Manager: Monitoring and Analysis renormance indicator 2.1.5 Indicator title Percentage of reactive financial intelligence reports issued to stakeholders.
+Definition FIC contributes to combating crime and protecting the financial system by providing high/credible quality financial intelligence reports to authorised stakeholders upon request.
+Source of data Register that list disseminated reports issued to stakeholders and proof of delivery.
+Method of calculation The number of requests responded to by end Q4, divided by total number of requests received during the financial year, plus the number of requests carried over from previous timeframes, subject to an annual maximum of 1850 (requests not responded to will be carried over to the new financial year).
+Means of verification goAML system and supporting spreadsheets.
+Assumptions Availability of resources (human and funding).

-Reporting cycle Quarterly Desired performance High/credible quality financial intelligence reports produced Indicator responsibility Senior Operations Manager: Monitoring and Analysis
+Calculation type Cumulative Reporting cycle Annually Desired performance Stabilise/maintain the number of high/credible quality financial intelligence reports produced.
+Indicator responsibility Senior Operations Manager: Monitoring and Analysis.